 - a.
 Ask the person if they have read or have a copy of the Sexual Misconduct Policy, which was reviewed and handed out as part of student orientation.
 If they do not possess a copy of the policy, print it out for them and take time to review it with them. - b.
-Ask the person if they wish the information to remain "privileged" or "confidential"; explaining differences between the two. - IF PRIVILIGED, refer them to a licensed professional counselor or non-denominational clergy member if they prefer - IF CONFIDENTIAL, refer them to the Victim Advocate (see page 16) for collecting and filling out a Non-Identifying Incident Report. ("All identifying personal information" will be left off the report to make certain the victim remains anonymous unless the Campus Security Authority determines confidentiality cannot be maintained.

-• IF NO PRIVILEGED communication is requested, they will be referred to either a Campus Security Officer or the Title IX Coordinator who will inform the victim of the right to report a crime to campus or local law enforcement - and provide the victim with assistance if the victim wishes to do so.
+Ask the person if they wish the information to remain "privileged" or "confidential"; explaining differences between the two. - IF PRIVILIGED, refer them to a licensed professional counselor or non-denominational clergy member if they prefer - IF CONFIDENTIAL, refer them to the Victim Advocate (see page 16) for collecting and filling out a Non-Identifying Incident Report. ("All identifying personal information" will be left off the report to make certain the victim remains anonymous unless the Campus Security Authority determines confidentiality cannot be maintained. - IF NO PRIVILEGED communication is requested, they will be referred to the Campus Director who will inform the victim of the right to report a crime to campus or local law enforcement and provide the victim with assistance if the victim wishes to do so.
 An Incident Report will need to be filled out.
-Before a victim reveals any information to the Campus Security Authority or Title IX Coordinator, they will ensure that the victim understands the East-West's reporting obligations - and, if the victim wants to maintain confidentiality, direct the victim to confidential resources.
+Before a victim reveals any information to the Campus Director, they will ensure that the victim understands the East-West's reporting obligations and, if the victim wants to maintain confidentiality, direct the victim to confidential resources.